nus-cs2103-AY2324S2/tp/docs/UserGuide.md

   - List : Listing all students
   - Edit : Editing a student
   - Find : Finding a student
   - Delete : Deleting a student
-  - Adding lessons to students
   - Clear : Clearing all entries
   - Exit : Exiting the program
   - Saving data